Burundi March 18-23, 2023

 Burundi – East (Rutana, Gitega, Ngozi, Muyinga, Ruyigi)

-From the Source of the Nile I ignored all of Google Maps suggestions (all on terrible muddy dirt tracks, and took RN7, a good road except for Intermittent deep potholes.
+From the Source of the Nile, I ignored all of Google Maps suggestions (all on terrible muddy dirt tracks, and took RN7, a good road except for Intermittent deep potholes.

 This is a very impoverished area – charcoal kilns, small brick plants (very rough small red bricks), small fields of corn, potato, bananas and almost everyone walking on the road on their way to school.
 Some of the few bicycles were ridden but most were used for freight – bananas, thin sticks in bundles, bricks, an amazingly hard job when hills are involved.
-Often there are two people pushing.
-The people were very poor dressed poorly, all in flip flops, all staring at the mzungu.
+Often two people are pushing.
+The people were very poor dressed poorly, all in flip-flops, all staring at the mzungu.
 I didn’t stop but if I did, I would have been surrounded by a crowd of staring people.

-Then it was a 14 km rough drive to Karera Waterfall on s dirt, rock covered in small rocks, mud from last nights rain, water holes, and one water bar and two steep, rocky sections that would cause problems for a low clearance car.
+Then it was a 14 km rough drive to Karera Waterfall on s dirt, rock covered in small rocks, mud from last night’s rain, water holes, and one water bar and two steep, rocky sections that would cause problems for a low clearance car.

 Les chutes de la Karera et la faille de Nyakazu (09/05/2007).
 Karera Falls are on 3 levels falling 80 m and 50 m with 6 branches.